NorCHK/neural_network_rep/README.md

 ## Installation

-To run this project, you will need Python along with the required dependencies.
-Follow the instructions below to set up the project on your local machine.
+To run this project, you will need to install the following Python libraries:

+numpy
+matplotlib
+tensorflow
+scikit-learn
+pandas

 ### Clone the Repository